kolyakr/MECFS-vs-Depression-Classification/README.md

 ### Highlights

-- Endpoints for health, prediction (batch/single), training from database, and model info
+- Endpoints for health, prediction, training from database, and model info
-- Automatic database initialization and seeding from `data/processed/feature_engineered_data.csv`
 - Logged predictions (train and inference) with probabilities and confidence
 - Logged raw HTTP inputs for traceability